Cluster structures via representation theory: cluster ensembles, tropical duality, cluster characters and quantisation: Cluster categories

-Indeed, the bijection of additively closed subcategories from Lemma~\ref{l:additive-closure} restricts to a bijection of (weak) cluster-tilting subcategories, as follows.
-Since \(\pi\) is exact and essentially surjective, if \(\cT\subseteq\cC\) is weak cluster-tilting then so is \(\pi\cT\subseteq\cC/\cP\).
-Conversely, let \(\cT\) be a full and additively closed subcategory of \(\cC\) containing \(\cP\).
-If \(\pi\cT\) is weak cluster-tilting, then the object set { }coincides with that of \(\pi\cT\), and hence with that of \(\cT\).
-Since both are full and additively closed subcategories of \(\cC\), we thus have \(\cT=\{X\in\cC:\Ext{1}{\cC}{T}{X}=0\text{ for all }T\in\cT\}\) as categories, and so \(\cT\) is weak cluster-tilting as required.
+\begin{lemma} Let $\cC$ be an extriangulated category, and let $\cP\subset\cC$ be a full and additively closed subcategory of projective-injective objects.
+Then the quotient functor $\pi\colon\cC\to\cC/\cP$ induces a bijection from (weak) cluster-tilting subcategories of $\cC$ to (weak) cluster-tilting subcategories of $\cC/\cP$. \end{lemma} \begin{proof} We show that the bijection of additively closed subcategories from Lemma~\ref{l:additive-closure} restricts to a bijection of (weak) cluster-tilting subcategories, as follows.
+Since $\pi$ is exact and essentially surjective, if $\cT\subseteq\cC$ is weak cluster-tilting then so is $\pi\cT\subseteq\cC/\cP$.
+Conversely, let $\cT$ be a full and additively closed subcategory of $\cC$ containing $\cP$.
+If $\pi\cT$ is weak cluster-tilting, then the object set { }coincides with that of $\pi\cT$, and hence with that of $\cT$.
+Since both are full and additively closed subcategories of $\cC$, we thus have $\cT=\{X\in\cC:\Ext{1}{\cC}{T}{X}=0\text{ for all }T\in\cT\}$ as categories.
+The same argument shows that $\cT=\{X\in\cC:\Ext{1}{\cC}{X}{T}=0\text{ for all }T\in\cT\}$ as well, and so $\cT$ is weak cluster-tilting as required.

-Since \(\pi\) is full, if \(\cT\subset\cC\) is functorially finite then so is \(\pi\cT\subset\cC/\cP\); we obtain the required approximations in \(\cC/\cP\) by projecting those in \(\cC\).
-Conversely, assume \(\pi\cT\subseteq\cC/\cP\) is functorially finite.
-Then for any \(X\in\cC\) there is a morphism \(f\colon T\to X\), with \(T\in\cT\), such that \(\pi(f)\) is a right \(\pi\cT\)-approximation of \(\pi X\).
-Since \(\cC\) has enough projectives, \(X\) has a projective cover \(p\colon P\to X\).
+Since $\pi$ is full, if $\cT\subset\cC$ is functorially finite then so is $\pi\cT\subset\cC/\cP$; we obtain the required approximations in $\cC/\cP$ by projecting those in $\cC$.
+Conversely, assume $\pi\cT\subseteq\cC/\cP$ is functorially finite.
+Then for any $X\in\cC$ there is a morphism $f\colon T\to X$, with $T\in\cT$, such that $\pi(f)$ is a right $\pi\cT$-approximation of $\pi X$.
+Since $\cC$ has enough projectives, $X$ has a projective cover $p\colon P\to X$.

-Now consider the morphism \(P\oplus T\stackrel{(\begin{smallmatrix}p&f\end{smallmatrix})}{\longrightarrow}X\).
-We claim this is a right \(\cT\)-approximation of \(X\).
-Indeed, if \(g\colon T'\to X\) is a morphism such that \(T'\in\cT\), then \(\pi(g)\) factors over \(\pi(f)\).
-In other words, there is some morphism \(q\colon T'\to X\) such that \(\pi(q)=0\) and \(g-q\) factors over \(f\).
-But \(\pi(q)=0\) implies that \(q\) factors over an object of \(\cP\), which is projective.
-Thus \(q\) factors over \(p\), and so \(g\) factors over \(\cramped{(\begin{smallmatrix}p&f\end{smallmatrix})}\) as required.
-The existence of left \(\cT\)-approximations is proved dually. \end{proof}
+Now consider the morphism $P\oplus T\stackrel{(\begin{smallmatrix}p&f\end{smallmatrix})}{\longrightarrow}X$.
+We claim this is a right $\cT$-approximation of $X$.
+Indeed, if $g\colon T'\to X$ is a morphism such that $T'\in\cT$, then $\pi(g)$ factors over $\pi(f)$.
+In other words, there is some morphism $q\colon T'\to X$ such that $\pi(q)=0$ and $g-q$ factors over $f$.
+But $\pi(q)=0$ implies that $q$ factors over an object of $\cP$, which is projective.
+Thus $q$ factors over $p$, and so $g$ factors over $\cramped{(\begin{smallmatrix}p&f\end{smallmatrix})}$ as required.
+The existence of left $\cT$-approximations is proved dually. \end{proof}